Morris Talansky: Background

+Talansky died on June 2, 2025, at the age of 92.

 Business and fundraising activities

-Talansky owns Trans Global Resources, which he founded in April 1998.
-He is registered as sole shareholder and director of the company, which provides investment consulting and business services.
+Talansky owned Trans Global Resources, which he founded in April 1998.
+He was registered as sole shareholder and director of the company, which provides investment consulting and business services.
 It also deals in real estate investments.

 Talansky was executive director of the American Committee for Shaare Zedek Medical Center for over 20 years, raising large sums for the hospital.
 He stopped working for Shaare Zedek in 1997.
 Over the years, Talansky made contributions to the campaigns of Rudy Giuliani and George Bush.
 He mostly donated sums of $1,000.
-He is a past board member of Yeshiva University.
+He was a past board member of Yeshiva University.

 Olmert-Talansky affair

-Talansky is a longtime acquaintance of former prime minister Ehud Olmert.
-They knew each other before Olmert was elected mayor of Jerusalem.
+Talansky was a longtime acquaintance of former prime minister Ehud Olmert.
+They knew each other before Olmert was elected Mayor of Jerusalem.
 Olmert used to call Talansky "my dear old friend," and his aides referred to him as "Mr. T."

 In May 2008, when Olmert was investigated for alleged briberies, Talansky was one of two pivotal witnesses.
 The other major witness, Olmert's long-time associate and former partner in their Jerusalem law firm, attorney Uri Messer, allegedly handled the transfer of cash between Talansky and Olmert.
 Talansky was named as one of the contributors to Olmert's mayoral campaign in 1998.